-Net Customers on a net-metered (NEMS) tariff receive benefit from their generation in the Metered Customers PLC tag calculation process.
+NetCustomers on a net-metered (NEMS) tariff receive benefit from their generation in theMetered CustomersPLC tag calculation process.
 For NEMS customers with hourly interval metering, any generation they may have had at the time of the PLC peak hours offsets their load (up to zero) for those hours.
 For non-hourly metered cumulative usage customers, their generation for each month is deducted from their usage, which decreases their cumulative usage at-the-meter amounts for the month.
 The reduced cumulative usage then follows the Load Profile process above.

-Loss All at-the-meter values are then loss adjusted to the generation level based upon loss Adjustment to At-The-Meter of all loss adjusted SDI tags compares closely to the interruption adjusted AEP Ohio Values system load at the 5 CP hours providing evidence that the capacity tags in total reasonably represent the system total load.
+LossAll at-the-meter values are then loss adjusted to the generation level based upon lossAdjustment to At-The-factors as filed in the Company tariffs.
+A check is performed to ensure that the sumMeter Valuesof all loss adjusted SDI tags compares closely to the interruption adjusted AEP Ohio system load at the 5 CP hours providing evidence that the capacity tags in total reasonably represent the system total load.